XXX (Danny Brown album)

-XXX (pronounced "triple x" or "30") is the second studio album by American rapper Danny Brown.
+XXX (pronounced "triple x" or "30") is the eighth mixtape by American rapper Danny Brown.
 It was released on August 15, 2011, by Fool's Gold Records.
-The album's production was handled by Frank Dukes, Brandun DeShay, Skywlkr, Nick Speed, Quelle, Paul White, Squadda Bambino and DJ House Shoes.
-The album's only guest appearances come from Brown's Bruiser Brigade cohorts Chips and Dopehead.
+The mixtape's production was handled by Frank Dukes, Brandun DeShay, Skywlkr, Nick Speed, Quelle, Paul White, Squadda Bambino and DJ House Shoes.
+The only guest appearances on the project come from Brown's Bruiser Brigade cohorts Chips and Dopehead.
+XXX received widespread acclaim from critics, serving as Danny Brown's breakthrough project.

-XXX received widespread acclaim from critics.
-On March 13, 2012, the album was re-released on iTunes with three new tracks and a digital booklet included.
+On March 13, 2012, the mixtape was re-released on iTunes with three new tracks and a digital booklet included.